lockedata/rcms/milestone_2_evaluation_outcome_and_next_steps.md

 The alternative we discussed and will now move forward with is a flexible and minimal solution in Hugo, the basis for blogdown.
 Hugo is a static site generator that use templates to build sites from markdown or JSON and CSV datasets.
 It is widely adopted in the R community and requires mostly HTML and CSS skills for development.

 We also discussed the state of the annual UseR! events.
 The 2019 event is planning on using the [sciencesconf.org](https://sciencesconf.org) system for delivering their event so no major technical requirements are currently needed until the 2020 event which isn't likely to need work for the next year.
-The use of the satRdays with the more numerous events to iterate and refine the integrations over the next year, will mean other R events can leverage the solutions developed for satRdays and the technology will be proven by the next UseR! iteration.
+The use of the satRdays with the more numerous events will allow rapid iteration and refinement of the integrations over the next year.
+This  will mean other R events can leverage the solutions developed for satRdays and the technology will be proven by the next UseR! iteration.

 In terms of how this translates to a revised milestone plan.
 The original was Milestone 3 Development (USD$13,000) and Milestone 4 Production (USD$3,750).
-We propose a new structure:
+We propose a new structure with the two events milestone's running in parallel:

 ## SatRdays (USD$11,000)
 1. (USD$3,000) The development of a satRdays conference template theme